← Table of Contents Chapter 3 · 11 min read

 “I was on sanctioned leave, Master Hemme.
 Arranged before my departure.”

-The other masters watched me with varying degrees of interest.
+The other masters watched.
 Kilvin’s eyes were neutral but attentive.
 Lorren’s face was its usual stone mask.
 Elodin sat at the end of the table, apparently fascinated by something he’d found beneath his fingernail.

-“I was delayed by circumstances beyond my control,” I said carefully.
-“The nature of those circumstances is difficult to explain.”
+“I was delayed by circumstances beyond my control,” I said.

 “Try.”

 “I traveled through places where time moves differently than it does here,” I said finally.
-“What felt like weeks to me was months in the mortal world.
+“What felt like weeks to me was months on this side.
 I returned as quickly as I could.”

 Hemme’s laugh was sharp and ugly.
 “Places where time moves differently.
 How convenient.
 I suppose next you’ll claim you were in the Fae, dancing with spirits and dining on moonlight.”